Platform Privacy Policy

 Categories of Personal Information Collected

-For Healthcare Providers: name, postal address, telephone number, place of current employment, email, account name, and all items collected below for consumers.
-Personal Information may not includeFor Consumers: Cookies, IP address, Mobile Ad IDs, Timestamps, User Agent Strings, unique personal identifiers, online identifiers, IP address, general location data that is “imprecise” under applicable law or the NAI Code of Conduct, whichever radius is larger; information on a user’s interaction with a website, application or advertisement; and inferences drawn from other personal information.
+For Consumers: Identifiers such as Cookies, IP address, Mobile Ad IDs, Timestamps, User Agent Strings, unique personal identifiers, online identifiers, IP address; Location Data such as general location data that is “imprecise” under applicable law or the NAI Code of Conduct, whichever radius is larger, as well as other location data that may be determined based on WiFi networks that may be inferred to provide “precise” location data; Internet and Electronic Network Information, such as information on a user’s interaction with a website, application or advertisement; and Inferences drawn from other personal information.

 Categories of Sources from which Information is Collected

-Purposes for collecting Personal Information
+Purposes for Collecting and Disclosing Personal Information

-Categories of Personal Information that we sell
+Categories of Personal Information that we sell or share

 Third parties to whom information is shared or sold